Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

 - update `VERSION.txt` with the new version number
 - commit this change; the first line of the commit message **must** be in the format `Bump version to X.X.X`
-- create a pull request for the version bump
+- include the commit in the pull request containing your changes/fixes.

 When the pull request is merged a Jenkins job will be run to tag the new version.